 If you do notice sap coming from damaged bark of your Rubber Plant, be sure to not touch it as it can be toxic and cause skin irritation.

 The Rubber Tree is also one that removes toxins from the air.
 Three that they remove are carbon monoxide, formaldehyde and trichloroethylene.

 Rubber Plant Care Tips + Tricks

-They need the right balance of water with more during the growing season and much less during the dormant season.
+If your Rubber tree is looking droopy, that’s a good sign that it needs to be watered!
 Once you figure out a good mix of water and light you’ll find that rubber trees are very easy to grow!

 You can put rubber plants outdoors in the summer to grow nice and big and tall.
 Just remember to not put them in direct sun or they won’t do so great!

 When it comes to soil for your Ficus elastica you’ll want something that is well draining and slightly acidic.
 Rubber tree plants are susceptible to root rot so you want to ensure the soil is able to drain out the excess water.

 Temperature and Humidity

 The Rubber tree likes comfortable temperatures between 60°F-75°F. As tropical plants, they prefer more humid spots but can do fine in a place with regular humidity.
 They’re sensitive to temperature changes so keep them away from cold drafts from windows or doors.